 Stea feels that if anti-psychiatrists had more experience with the treatment of severe psychiatric disorders (like psychosis and schizophrenia), then they might not be so quick to dismiss psychiatry.
 Indeed, there are those – like Darius Galasiński, professor of Discourse and Culture at the University of Wolverhampton – who shake off their anti-psychiatry beliefs after having this experience.
 When Galasiński interned at one of the best psychiatric hospitals in Poland, the psychiatry clinic of the Collegium Medicum of the Jagiellonian University, he witnessed unsettling heights of misery; people going through extreme states of distress, the likes of which he had never seen before.

 But he also saw, first-hand, psychiatrists who genuinely cared for these patients, psychiatrists who attentively listened to them and who were humble and critical of their profession, agreeing with much of what the anti-psychiatry literature had said.
-“I hate to admit it, but what I saw was a human being experiencing uncomfortable dilemmas, not an oppressor waiting to exercise his Foucauldian and physical power of his patients,” Galasiński remarks.
+In relation to one psychiatrist that he spent some time with, Galasiński remarks, “I hate to admit it, but what I saw was a human being experiencing uncomfortable dilemmas, not an oppressor waiting to exercise his Foucauldian and physical power [over] his patients.”
 He acknowledges that this quality of psychiatric care is perhaps “rare and unique”, but his lasting impression is still that “it was real psychiatry, really helping real people.”
 The kindness and thoughtfulness of the psychiatrists were undeniable and he has no doubt that many others practise psychiatry with these sorts of virtues.

 Many anti-psychiatrists, on the other hand, do not campaign for better psychiatric treatment; instead, they call for more talking-based therapies, including for debilitating conditions like schizophrenia.
 According to a study published in the journal Schizophrenia Research, 30% of patients with schizophrenia can manage without the use of antipsychotic medication, even after 10 years since their diagnosis.
 This is a large minority, of course, but it does still mean that most schizophrenic patients often need antipsychotic medication to manage their symptoms.
 Improved non-drug treatments may allow even more patients to cope without the need for medication; but, as it stands (and as it may stand long into the future), the use of medication can be critical.